 In 2014, the Federal Way School of Music was proud to announce its partnership with Ted Brown Music company, the Puget Sound's largest local family-owned music store.
-This has expanded the school's offerings to include instrument rentals and sales, school band and orchestra supplies and books, instrumental repair drop-off and pickup, and more.
+This has expanded the school's offerings to include useful services including instrument rentals and sales, school band and orchestra supplies and books, instrumental repair drop-off and pickup, and more.

 Our School Founder, STEVE LYNCH

 Steve Lynch was a founding member of the group Autograph in the mid-80's.
 Autograph has sold over 5 million records worldwide, including the platinum-selling album "Sign In Please".
 Their hit single "Turn Up the Radio" reached No. 29 on the Billboard Hot 100 and Steve's work on this track helped earn him "Guitar Solo of the Year" honors from Guitar Magazine in 1985.
 Autograph appeared in several movie soundtracks, television shows, and toured with artists including Van Halen, Motley Crue, Heart, Aerosmith, Ronnie James Dio, Bryan Adams, and Whitesnake, before disbanding in 1989.
 Steve reformed the new Autograph in 2014 and they are currently performing on an active international touring schedule and are busy in the studio.

 Steve is known as the "Two-Handed Guitarist" for his innovation of two-handed multi-fingered tapping technique, which he still teaches today.
 Perhaps the most elaborate recorded example of the technique is the unaccompanied instrumental track "Hammerhead", from Autograph's second album, "That's the Stuff".